DataDog/helm-charts/charts/private-action-runner/README.md

 ```bash
 helm pull datadog/private-action-runner --untar
 ```
-4. Add connection credential json file to `templates/secrets.yaml` in the format corresponding to the credential type you want to use.
+4. Add connection credential json file to `templates/secrets.yaml` in the format corresponding to the credential and action types you want to use.

-For HTTP Basic Auth:
+HTTP Basic Auth:
 ```
 {
    auth_type: 'Basic Auth',